 When and how to use spot metering for accurate exposure

-It would be easy to say always use spot metering most of the time in portrait photography, but that’s not particularly helpful for learning why and when to use spot metering in photography.
+It would be easy to say use spot metering most of the time in portrait photography for accurate exposure of your subject.
+However, that’s not particularly helpful for learning why and when to spot metering is best.
 You need to know:

 • When it’s the only suitable metering mode to use